benawad/graphql-typescript-stripe-example/README.md

 Add the keys and other configurations to your app via Enviroment variables:

 - `process.env.STRIPE_SECRET`
-- `process.env.PLAN`
+- `process.env.PLAN` product plan ID
 - `process.env.REACT_APP_STRIPE_PUBLISHABLE` stripe key
 - `process.env.PUBLIC_URL`

-A good option is to use [dotenv](https://github.com/motdotla/dotenv) which is also used in this project by default:
+A good option for handling env variables is to use [dotenv](https://github.com/motdotla/dotenv) which is used in this project by default.

+You can use different `.env` files to target specific environments:

 - `.env.local`
 - `.env.development.local`